ankitAMD/Darkflow-object-detection/README.md

 Pytorch websites:
 https://www.deeplearningwizard.com/deep_learning/practical_pytorch/pytorch_matrices/

 I Perfom all the activities of object detection using darkflow  on UBNUTU 16.04.
-I Face Many PROBLEM and lot of codes have to changes to perform another tasks which i never used before and face before.
+I Face Many Problem and lot of codes have to changes to perform another tasks which i never used before and face before.
 See my demo video it is not Accurate detection but i used only for to know how to perform object detection on video i doesn,t uses much classes and i train my model on some of dataset through which i do not get good performence but i got result . this is one of the object detection video https://www.youtube.com/watch?v=-2CkuAU6pRM